SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Use cases:
   - To improve read performance.
   - For very large internal tables (that are filled once and changed very often)
-  - Standard tables, whose primary table keys cannot be unique, can be provided with a means of ensuring that unqiue table entries are read.
+  - Standard tables, whose primary table keys cannot be unique, can be provided with a means of ensuring that unique table entries are read.
  - Note that defining secondary table keys involves additional administration costs (additional memory consumption).
-Therefore, the use of secondary table keys should be reserved for cases where the benefits outweigh the extra cost.
+Therefore, the use of secondary table keys should be reserved for cases where the benefits outweigh the extra costs.
 - For more details, see the programming guidelines for secondary keys: [Secondary Key (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensecondary_key_guidl.htm "Guideline").